-Extreme redness or irritation – After getting a tattoo, there is going to be some redness, irritation and your tattoo will feel hot when you touch it although this should decrease within a few days.
-If your tattoo starts looking bubbly and bright red then this could be a sign of an infection and you should go see your doctor immediately.
+Extreme redness or irritation – After getting a tattoo, there is going to be some redness, and irritation.
+And your tattoo will feel hot when you touch it.
+Although this should decrease within a few days.
+If your tattoo starts looking bubbly, and bright red.
+Then this could be a sign of an infection, therefore you should go see your doctor as soon as possible.

-Swelling – Again a little swelling is normal to get, just after having your tattoo, but if it gets worse or doesn’t decrease after a day of having it then seek medical attention straight away.
+Swelling – Again a little swelling is normal after having a tattoo.
+However if it gets worse, or doesn’t decrease after a day of having it then seek medical attention as soon as possible.

 An unusual odor – If you notice a very unusual smell coming from your tattoo then this could be a sign of an infection.

 Discharge – If you have any pus coming from your tattoo then this is a sign of an infection.
 Therefore you need to seek medical attention straight away.